 If you are partially to blame for the incident, the court determines how much blame is your own.
 They assign you a percentage of blame.
 Then, they deduct that percentage from your total compensation.

-For instance, you might be 25% responsible for a car accident.
+Suppose you get in a car accident.
+You may not have been paying full attention and might be 25% responsible for the accident.
 Instead of receiving full compensation for the accident, you will only receive 75% of it.
-If you have more than half of the blame, then you won’t be able to seek damages.
+However, it is important to know that if you have more than half of the blame, then you won’t be able to seek damages.

 There are several important laws regarding personal injury.
 Here are a few of them: